st-mad/mint-slow-rollings/readme.md

 var_name := expression
 ```

-Where the var\_name is a string of characters not starting with a number and the expression is any combination of brackettings with '()' and our group operations done on existing variables.
+Where the var\_name is a string of alpha-numeric characters not starting with a number and the expression is any combination of brackettings with '()' and our group operations done on existing variables.

 We may also see the action of a tree pair on a finite bitstring by:
 ```